shvelo/phaser-es6-template/README.md

 3. Set `origin` url to your repository by running `git remote set-url origin <your-repo-clone-url>`
 1. Install dependencies by running `npm install`
 2. Install `gulp` globally by running `npm install -g gulp`, this needs to be run with `sudo` on Linux, like `sudo npm install -g gulp`
 3. Run `gulp watch server` to continuously monitor sources and rebuild as needed.
-This also starts HTTP server at http://localhost:8000`
+This also starts HTTP server at http://localhost:8000
-4. Run `gulp deploy` to push to GitHub Pages
+4. Run `gulp deploy` to push to GitHub Pages, this will make your game available at `http://<your-username>.github.io/<repo-name>`, like http://shvelo.github.io/phaser-es6-template

 ## Gulp tasks